 According to experts, the world is heading towards a catastrophic two degrees Celsius increase in temperature because of climate change and greenhouse gases.
-Fossil fuels are ever diminishing while global energy demand is expected to have increased by 50 percent in 2030.
+Fossil fuels are ever diminishing while global energy demand is expected to have increased by 50% in 2030.
 As the world’s population continues to grow, the production of waste will drastically increase.

-Sweden is not only saving money by replacing fossil fuel with waste to produce energy; it is generating 100 million USD annually by recycling the waste produced by other countries.
+Sweden is not only saving money by replacing fossil fuel with waste to produce energy; it is generating 100 million USD annually by importing trash and recycling the waste produced by other countries.
 The United Kingdom, Norway, Ireland and Italy are willing to pay 43 USD for every tonne of waste that Sweden imports to this end.

 So how do they do it?
 Well, first of all, Sweden was quick to identify a growing demand.
 They understood early on that resource scarcity and climate change are both irreversible trends with clear trajectories.
-By looking at these trends from the right perspective – namely, drawing insights into how these trends will change value to customers and impact the country over time — Sweden was able to seize a blue ocean opportunity.
+By looking at these trends from the right perspective – namely, drawing insights into how these trends will add value to customers and impact the country over time — Sweden was able to seize a blue ocean opportunity.

-The first efforts to convert waste to energy began as early as the mid-20th century with the implementation overtime of a cohesive national recycling policy.
+The first efforts to convert waste to energy began as early as the mid-20th century with the implementation over time of a cohesive national recycling policy.
 This boosted recycling rates and placed the nation as a global leader in recycling.

 Second, they start early.
 From a very young age, children are taught to recycle, making it a way of life in Swedish communities.
 There is even a national day on which children across the country gather to pick up litter and clean up their surroundings.
 Teachers undergo special training to engage children in practical activities, like making their own paper or implementing waste policies in schools.